 PIC16F877a is a low-power microcontroller device in the 16-pin family of PIC® microcontrollers.
 It features an enhanced instruction set, greater program space and data memory space than its predecessor, and on-chip peripherals to simplify system design–all in a package requiring only three external components.

-PIC16F877a is a microcontroller that has 8 KB of internal EEPROM, 512 bytes of RAM, and 4 KB of flash memory.
+PIC16F877a microcontroller has 8 KB of internal EEPROM, 512 bytes of RAM, and 4 KB of flash memory.
 It provides 14 digital I/O pins, 8 analog input pins, a UART interface for serial communication, and a full-duplex asynchronous hardware serial interface that supports RS-485.
 The PIC16F877a is an improved version from PIC16F876A with an extended number of input/output lines.

 PIC16F877a is an 8-bit microcontroller but has a 16-bit program counter, 16-bit stack pointer, and 16-bit data pointers which makes it look like a 16- bit machine.
 Approximately 20% faster than PIC16F876A, PIC16F877a has more input/output ports with improved peripheral features.